 Brian Rosebury joined the University of Central Lancashire (then Preston Polytechnic) in 1979.
 His initial appointment was to teach English literature, but his teaching gradually diversified to include the history of ideas, political philosophy, and an eclectic collection of research topics.
-His leadership roles included head of the Programmes Management Unit (1991-1993), acting head of the Department of Cultural Studies (1993-1994), and acting head of the Department of Education and Social Science (2004-2005).
-From 1998 to 2002 he was chair of the University’s branch of NATFHE (now UCU), the lecturers’ union.
+His leadership roles at UCLan included Head of the Programmes Management Unit (1991-1993), acting Head of the Department of Cultural Studies (1993-1994), and acting Head of the Department of Education and Social Science (2004-2005).
+From 1998 to 2002 he was Chair of the University’s branch of NATFHE (now UCU), the lecturers’ union.
 In 2014 he retired from his full-time post, but continues to work as a teacher and researcher.

-In literary studies, Brian Rosebury is best known as a Tolkien specialist (Tolkien: a Cultural Phenomenon, Palgrave 2003).
+In literary studies, Brian Rosebury is best known as a Tolkien specialist (Tolkien: A Cultural Phenomenon, Palgrave 2003).
 But from the 1990s he developed research interests in moral and political philosophy, especially in questions of moral responsibility, reciprocity, retribution and punishment.
 His first substantial paper in this field (‘Moral responsibility and “moral luck”’) appeared in Philosophical Review in 1995.
-More recently, he has published articles in Philosophy and Phenomenological Research (2008), Utilitas (2009), Criminal Law and Philosophy (2011), and Criminal Justice Ethics (2011, 2015) and Ratio Juris (2019).
+More recently, he has published articles in Philosophy and Phenomenological Research (2008), Utilitas (2009), Criminal Law and Philosophy (2011), Criminal Justice Ethics (2011, 2015) and Ratio Juris (2019).

-BA (Hons) English Literature major, University of East Anglia, 1975
+- BA English Literature major, University of East Anglia, 1975

 - Fellow of the Higher Education Academy, 2013.